jinroh/kadoh/report/report.md

 node = new KadOH.Node(id, options)
 ```

-This is how instantiate a Node where `id` is the desired node ID (not necessary) and `options` a set of initialization options such as JabberID and password to connect to XMPP service, the addresses of the bootstraps or even the transport to use.
+This is how instantiate a Node where `id` is the desired node ID (not necessary) and `options` a set of initialization options such as JabberID and password to connect to XMPP service.
+Since KadOH is based on a decentralized network, the application need to know addresses of already connected peers to use as bootstraps in joining the network.
+These addresses shall be indicated in `options`.

 ```js
 node.connect(function() {